 Thomas J. Smith, M.D., is one of the world's leading experts in palliative care and an accomplished cancer clinician and researcher.
-He has recently joined the faculty of the Kimmel Cancer Center as the Harry J. Duffey Family Professor of Palliative Medicine and Director of Palliative Medicine at Johns Hopkins.
+He has recently joined the faculty of the Kimmel Cancer Center as the Harry J. Duffey Family Professor of Palliative Medicine and Director of at Johns Hopkins.
 Smith shared his thoughts on the evolution of palliative care and his goals for the Kimmel Cancer Center.

 What is palliative care?

 I usually tell people that it is hard to define, but you know it when you see it.
 In literal terms, it means the management of symptoms-controlling pain, shortness of breath, depression, anxiety and those things that affect patients' quality of life.
 The greatest misperception is that palliative care is only end-of-life care.
 In fact, it is survivorship care.
 We now know that palliative care is beneficial for all patients with advanced cancer from the time of diagnosis, not just at the end of life.